Social Media 201: Leveraging Social Media to Increase Your Visibility

 Elected officials.
 Twitter is a great way to interact directly with elected officials, who are often highly active on the platform.
 Working on a petition, pushing for legislative action, or looking to thank a politician for her or his vote?
 Tweet the official with your message!
 You can also write a sample tweet and encourage your followers to tweet the link or message to the elected official.

 Spread the word about your work and programming.
 Just as with Facebook (and any other social media outlet), you always want to direct users to visit content on your own website or content that is about your branch’s work.
 Tweet links to your events, announcements, and press releases.
 You can also tweet articles that mention your branch or quote your members.
-Tweet links to AAUW’s blog, upcoming AAUW events, AAUW’s positions on priority issues, and more.
-Sign up to receive e-mails when new AAUW content is posted.
+Tweet links to AAUW’s articles, events, positions on priority issues, and more.

 Follow AAUW’s Twitter accounts: